 This program is offered online and at Brooklyn, New York City, White Plains, Dover, Newark, Woodbridge, and Woodland Park.
-All students matriculated in this degree program prior to Winter 2012 will have the opportunity to complete their degree at the location at which they are currently enrolled if that opportunity was available previously.

 Health Services Management

 Students study the American healthcare system, its structure and operations, the forces responsible for shaping it, and the policies influencing its current and future performance.

 Provides a solid foundation and understanding of the medical language used by healthcare professionals.
 This is accomplished through the introduction, reinforcement, and combining of medical word parts including prefixes, suffixes, and combining forms.
 Emphases are on word building, analysis of parts of the word, abbreviations, spelling, and correct pronunciation of various body systems including the musculoskeletal, digestive, nervous, and integumentary, as well as the senses.

 Students continue to develop their understanding of the medical terms that are used regarding various body systems.
 There is an emphasis on combining word parts (prefixes, suffixes, and combining forms) to create full medical terms including the cardiovascular, respiratory, urinary, endocrine, lymphatic, and reproductive systems.

 An introduction to the principles of law as applied to the healthcare field.
 Students learn ethical standards and issues as related to healthcare.